 In order to be eligible for a carpenter training program, applicants typically need to have a high school diploma or equivalent.
 Some programs may also require applicants to take a basic skills assessment test.

-You need to have manual dexterity in working with hands and doing manual labor; you need to have attention to detail; strong math since most of time measurement is involved; you need also basic computer skills and you need to have some basic experience using a variety of hand and power tools including hand saws, chisels, table saws, and other tools and equipment.
+You need to have manual dexterity in working with hands and doing manual labor; you need to have attention to detail; strong math since most of the time measurement is involved; you need also basic computer skills and you need to have some basic experience using a variety of hand and power tools including hand saws, chisels, table saws, and other tools and equipment.

 Upon successful completion of a carpenter training program, graduates will earn a journeyman carpenter certificate or diploma.
 This credential will allow them to find employment as a journeyman carpenter in a variety of settings, including residential, commercial, and industrial construction.